News more »

 30 days after the landlord submits an application for a tenant relocation license, the landlord must deliver a tenant relocation information packet to the tenant.
 Tenants must apply for relocation assistance within 30 days after the owner delivers them a relocation information packet.
 Tenants do not automatically get relocation assistance just because the landlord applied for a relocation license.
 You must take action to apply for the relocation assistance money.
 Be aware that if you vacate your unit prior to your landlord getting the relocation license, you will likely waive your right to relocation assistance.

-The DPD may also issue an emergency order directing the housing to be vacated if there is an imminent threat to the health or safety of the occupants.
+The SDCI may also issue an emergency order directing the housing to be vacated if there is an imminent threat to the health or safety of the occupants.
 Tenants who are required to vacate because of an emergency order are entitled to relocation assistance if they meet certain conditions.
-For more information, call the Department of Planning & Development.
+For more information, call the Department of Construction and Inspection.